dslab-epfl/nfos-experiments/README.md

 Note: in the scripts, NFOS NAT is called "ei-nat", NFOS load balancer is called "maglev".

+Note: sometimes you need to press ctrl-C a few times to kill a running script...

 Run on both NF servers:
 ```
 bash utils/run-all.sh